Posted on

 Here is how to create usable and accessible form validation:

-• Set focus on the first error message.
+- Set focus on the first error message.
 Focus is the visual highlight around an object that the user is on.
-If you select tab right now, you’ll see your focus go through the links on this page.
+If you’re a visual user and select the tab key right now, you’ll see your focus go through the links on this page.
 After submitting a form incorrectly, the focus should be on the first error message, so the screen reader announces it.
 Then, the user will know the issue right away.

-• Test with a screen reader and keyboard.
-The best way to make sure your form validation and error messages are clear and easy to access with a screen reader are to test them.
+- Test with a screen reader and keyboard.
+The best way to make sure your form validation and error messages are clear and easy to access with a screen reader is to test them.
 The two free screen reader options are Window’s NVDA and Mac’s VoiceOver.

 Examples of accessible and inaccessible forms

-Here are examples for each of the 5 things a form needs to be accessible.
+Here are examples for each of the 5 things an accessible form needs.

 Clear instructions examples